awsdocs/aws-control-tower-guide/doc_source/getting-started-prereqs.md

 + When you enroll an account into AWS Control Tower, your account is governed by the AWS CloudTrail trail for the AWS Control Tower organization\.
 If you have an existing deployment of a CloudTrail trail in the account, you may see duplicate charges unless you delete the existing trail for the account before you enroll it in AWS Control Tower\.
 For information about organization\-level trails and AWS Control Tower, see [Pricing](pricing.md)\.

 **Note**
-When launching, AWS Security Token Service \(STS\) endpoints must be activated in the management account, for all Regions supported by AWS Control Tower\.
+When launching, AWS Security Token Service \(STS\) endpoints must be activated in the management account, for all Regions governed by AWS Control Tower\.
 Otherwise, the launch may fail midway through the configuration process\.